w0unc/w0unc.github.io/_events/tests/archives/2020-02-08-laurel-testing-session.md

 link:									'https://laurelvec.com/?team=GRC' # An external link to the event.
 Optional.
 access:								'Public' # Who will be able to join us for the event.
 Values: 'Club', 'School', or 'Public'.
 status:								'Attending' # Provides the status of the event.
 Values: 'Attending', 'Planned', 'Cancelled'.
-rsvp:									false # Provides a note if RSVP via email is required.
-transportation:				true # Provides a note if transportation will be provided.
 published:						true # Toggle visibility of the event in feeds.
 tags:									['tests'] # The tags for the event.
 ---